nginx/agent/README.md

 ### Supported Distributions

-The Agent can run on most environments.
+The Agent can run in most environments.
 For the supported distributions, see the [NGINX Technical Specs](https://docs.nginx.com/nginx/technical-specs/#supported-distributions) guide.

 ### Supported Deployment Environments
 You can deploy the Agent in the following environments: